erik-whiting/LuluPerfTest/CONTRIBUTING.md

 ## Contribution Workflow

 ### Set Up
-LPT is written in Java 11 and is testing with jUnit 4.
+LPT is written in Java 11 and is tested with jUnit 4.
 The project manages all dependencies via Maven in the root-level [pom.xml](pom.xml) file.

 To set up a local version of LPT for contributing, simply clone the repository with: